 When the weather cools down, it’s somehow automatic to crank up the oven.
 During hot summer days, baking is like a too-rich dessert, a treat to be consumed sparingly.
-During cool autumns and down-right cold winters, a hot oven warms both house and belly.
+But during cool autumns and down-right cold winters, a hot oven warms both house and belly.

-This pumpkin bread is a long-time favorite and makes up in just a few minutes, a real “quick loaf”.
+This pumpkin bread is a long-time favorite, it goes back to the days when I had my very first kitchen.
+It makes up in just a few minutes, a real “quick loaf”.

 AUTUMN PUMPKIN BREAD